 DR. KATHLEEN MERCER, B.Sc., N.D.

-Kathleen’s practice is a general practice seeing patients of all ages and circumstances.
-The modalities of Naturopathic Medicine include nutrition, botanical medicine, homeopathy, Chinese medicine and acupuncture, hydrotherapy, and lifestyle counselling.
-Kathleen’s agenda incorporates many outreach projects to the public including talks, seminars, and community events.
+Kathleen’s approach to Naturopathic Medicine includes nutrition, botanical medicine, homeopathy, Chinese medicine, acupuncture, hydrotherapy, and lifestyle counselling.
+She also does many outreach projects to the public including talks, seminars, and community events.

 DR. TANYA O’BRIEN, B.Sc., N.D.

-DR. STACY SMITH, PsyD
+DR. ASHLI HAYES, PsyD

 Dr. Ashli Hayes is a clinical psychologist who obtained her PsyD from Memorial University in 2017.
 She uses a client-centered approach to therapy, in which the treatment approach is tailored to each client’s needs and preferences.
 She uses an integrative approach, drawing mainly on psychodynamic and emotion-focused therapies, integrating cognitive behaviour therapy (CBT), dialectical behaviour therapy (DBT) and acceptance and commitment therapy (ACT) interventions as needed.
 Dr. Hayes works with individuals with diverse backgrounds and needs.
 Some of her main areas of focus include eating disorders, body image, anxiety, mood, personality, gender, sexuality, adjustment, relationship and interpersonal difficulties, emotion regulation and childhood trauma, among others.